yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

     conn.send(JSON.stringify({ method: "keepAlive" }));
 ```

-**Example:** To close a connection, you should to send a socket message with a payload as below:
+**Example:** To close a connection, you should send a socket message with a payload as below:

 ```javascript
     // Connections will auto close after 60 minutes by default if no "keepAlive" messages received